What is a hybrid car & how does it work?

 Mild hybrid cars

-Mild hybrid vehicles are often the cheapest way to own a car that uses electricity alongside a standard ICE engine.
+Mild hybrid vehicles offer the cheapest way to own a car that uses electricity alongside a standard ICE engine.
 The following brands currently offer mild hybrid models:

 • Suzuki